The Density of a family of monogenic number fields: Some final remarks

 \section{Some final remarks}

 We can also fix a prime $p$ and vary $q$ in $t^q-p$.
-For example, when $p=2$, we want to understand for which prime $q$, $t^q-2$ is monogenic.
-We should therefore understand the distribution of primes $q$ such that
+For example, when $p=2$, we want to know for which primes $q$, $t^q-2$ is monogenic.
+We should therefore study the distribution of primes $q$ such that $2^{q-1}\not\equiv 1 \pmod{q^2}$.
 This is an interesting question, as it can be shown that if $2^{q-1}\not\equiv 1 \pmod{q^2}$, then the first case of Fermat's Last Theorem holds.
 Indeed, we expect that there are only few primes $q$ such that $2^{q-1}\equiv 1 \pmod{q^2}$.
 As far as I know, $1093$ and $3511$ are the only primes known to satisfy this relation.
-For a number field $K$, let $\zeta_K(s)$ be the Dedekind zeta function of $K$, and assume its Laurent expansion at $s=1$ is
+For a number field $K$, let $\zeta_K(s)$ be the Dedekind zeta function of $K$ and assume its Laurent expansion at $s=1$ is